 What is an Agrihood?

 Recently Lennar Homes built Arden Palm Beach in Loxahatchee Florida, dubbing the growing development an “Agrihood.”
 Our Office Manager took a tour of the sprawling community.
-Here is a little glimpse of our very own Agrihood in Palm Beach County.
-What are your thoughts?
 Is this concept really that new or is it revisiting a very old, important, standard way of living?

 This is right in our own backyard.
 Having access to homegrown food should be more available and this is a wonderful concept and initiative taken by those in the community and we are proud to call Florida home. https://a1aatlantic.com/